AI-estimated baseline profile. Be the first to log a session!

 What does Shuixian taste like?

-This oolong from Fujian, China offers a distinctive drinking experience.
 This Wuyi rock tea presents a robust and strong character, anchored by a distinct mineral core.
 Beneath the prominent medium-heavy roast, one discovers enticing deeper fruity notes, all culminating in.
-It sits in the "Mineral" and "Fruity" and "Roasted" flavor families, so expect a cup that leans mineral and fruity and roasted.
+It leans mineral, fruity and roasted.

 How should I brew Shuixian?